 Justification of resources

 The resources requested should be adequate, realistic and appropriate for the research and be clearly and concisely justified.
-Two sides of A4 are allowed for the Justification of Resources, but don’t just repeat what’s on your proposal form – explain and justify everything.
+Two sides of A4 are allowed for the Justification of Resources, but do not just repeat what’s on your proposal form – explain and justify everything.
 Otherwise, you run the risk of delay due to proposals being returned for further clarification or resources being cut at authorisation stage.
 And please do check that the resources match on the Je-S form and the Justification of Resources document.

 Reviewers comment both ways: a project can be considered over or under resourced.
 They will mention if the project is overly ambitious for the funding requested, or if you are massively overestimating what you need to deliver the project.